 5 of us wait at the gates, expecting more and thinking most have overslept - often the case with dawn chorus promises.

-30 more are inside the gates waiting for us - we meet up and greetings are made.
+30 more eargerly awaiting souls are inside the gates - we meet up and early morning greetings are made.

-'The Dawn' - what a strange time to meet and although we mostly know each other, we are briefly strangers in the twilight -
+'The Dawn' is a somewhat primitive time of day- and what a strange moment and place to meet, yet, although we mostly know each other, we are briefly strangers in the twilight -

 |Sunrise by Sahira|

-By 5.15 am the day began to break, leading me to think that perhaps dawn lasts until Sunrise, which is predictable and today it was precisely 5.54 am
+By 5.15 am the day began to break, leading me to think that perhaps dawn is from the moment the light changes until Sunrise, which is predictable and today it was precisely 5.54 am

 |photo by Sahira|